 Treatment for pancreatic cancer depends on the type, location and stage of your cancer (how far it's spread).

+If the cancer has not spread it may be possible to remove the tumour during an operation.
 If this isn't possible, the focus will be on preventing the tumour growing and causing further harm.

 Sometimes it's not possible to get rid of the cancer or slow it down, so treatment will aim to relieve your symptoms and make you as comfortable as possible.

 Cancer of the pancreas is very difficult to treat.
 In its early stages, this type of cancer rarely causes symptoms, so it's often not detected until it's quite advanced.
 If the tumour is large or has spread, treating or curing the cancer is much harder.